Shopify/polaris/polaris.shopify.com/content/components/link.md

 #### Don’t

-- Remove underlines when the user cannot determine it's interactivity
+- Remove underlines when the user cannot determine its interactivity

 ```jsx
 <Link removeUnderline>Learn more about Fraud Protect.</Link>